phosgene89/phosgene89.github.io/bayesian_inference.md

 ### Priors
 There is no clear-cut procedure for choosing priors.
 Oftentimes prior distributions are chosen simply because they are mathematically convenient.
 Other times they can be biased by personal preferences - which seems very scientifically distasteful.
 Exactly what makes a good prior is not established, which can be an issue for some.

-#### Conjugate priors
-There is a special kind of prior called a conjugate prior.
-A conjugate prior, when multiplied by a likelihood of a particular distribution, returns a posterior of the same family of distributions. e.g. a normally distributed prior with a normally distributed likelihood gives a normally distributed posterior.

 ## Further Reading